mdevaev/cgroupfs-mount/README.md

-# cgroupfs-mount
+# cgroupfs-mount-rc
-## Light-weight package to set up cgroupfs mounts
+## Light-weight package with rc-scripts to set up cgroupfs mounts

 Control groups are a kernel mechanism for tracking and imposing limits on resource usage on groups of tasks.